 Why does CLIC have sectors?

-The two main CLIC linacs are each divided into 25¬†sectors.
+The two main CLIC linacs are each divided into 25¬†sectors (stage 3).
 Each sector is 878 m long, and contains around 3000 accelerating structures.
 A fresh drive beam is injected into each sector to accelerate the main beam.
 At the end of the sector, the spent drive beam is dumped and a new drive beam is injected into the next sector.
 Each sector accelerates the main beam by 62 GeV.

 What happens to the drive beams after they have been used?